nubenetes/awesome-kubernetes/docs/terraform.md

 * [hashicorp.com: Announcing CDK for Terraform 0.1](https://www.hashicorp.com/blog/announcing-cdk-for-terraform-0-1)

 ### Terraform Infracost
 - [Infracost 🌟](https://github.com/infracost/infracost) If you use Terraform to provision your Kubernetes clusters, you might find infracost interesting.
 Infracost estimates hourly and monthly costs for a Terraform project.
-It helps you to see the cost breakdown and compare different deployment options upfront
+It helps you to see the cost breakdown and compare different deployment options upfront.
 - [A Guide to Cloud Cost Optimization with HashiCorp Terraform 🌟](https://www.hashicorp.com/blog/a-guide-to-cloud-cost-optimization-with-hashicorp-terraform) The Terraform AWS provider now supports Code Signing for AWS Lambda, which involves digitally signing code artifacts and verifying at deployment.

 ### Awesome Terraform